PhilMayer/HellYesCupid/README.md

 ##Abstract
 At least for this developer, the original OkCupid always produced the best dates, its wealth of information on matches and revered matching algorithm being indispensable to the bachelor needing to distinguish between what might be a good date, and what might turn out to be so bad it wouldn’t even be worth the story.

 It was in this spirit that the developer set out to clone one of his very favorite apps.
-The final product is HellYesCupid, a dating web app that allows lovers to view matches, answer match questions, and message potential future spouses or spurned ex-es.
+The final product is HellYesCupid, a dating web app that allows lovers to view and filter matches, answer match questions, and message potential future spouses or spurned ex-es.

 ##Architecture